Akhila-PS/GEX/README.md

 # GeX (Gene expression explorer)

 ## 🧬 Description
-**Hack-4-Mini** is a bioinformatics web application for gene expression analysis and visualization.
+**GeX** is a bioinformatics web application for gene expression analysis and visualization.
 It allows users to input gene sequences and visualize expression differences between healthy and diseased samples using an interactive dashboard.

 A lightweight AI model is integrated to predict whether the input gene sequence is diseased or not.